-Parameter Description Configuration Method Specifies the SRTP type.
-You can specify it to the SIP account or SIP direct account separately. • Disabled-do not use SRTP in SIP calls.
-SRTP Enabled-negotiate with the far site whether to use SRTP for media encryption in SIP calls.
+Parameter Description Configuration Method SRTP Specifies the SRTP type.
+You can specify it to the SIP account or SIP IP call separately.
+Disabled-do not use SRTP in SIP calls.
+Optional-negotiate with the far site whether to use SRTP for media encryption in SIP calls.
 Web User Interface Compulsory-compulsory use SRTP for media encryption in SIP calls.
 Default: Disabled